codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 As you see that web browsers are excellent presenters.
 We can tell them to show any kind of contents.
 But, in order to talk to them, we have to speak their language.
-They speak HTML, a simple and easy-to-learn language.
+They speak HTML, a simplified and easier-to-learn version of English.

-> HTML is a simplified version of English.
+> HTML is just a simplified version of English.
 > \_\_A simple & happy Mind

 Let's change our simple webpage a little bit.
 We're gonna put there a `heading`,